jmackey-astro/pion-docs/docs/source/python.rst

 Installing Requirements
 ----------------------------------
 To be able to use all the features of this library you will need to have the following python modules installed on your system.
 Obviously you don't need all of these if you only need parts of this library.
+Here are instructions for debian/Ubuntu installation:

 + Silo: :code:`$ sudo apt install python-silo`
 + Numpy: :code:`$ sudo apt install python-numpy`